 To find a Practitioner near to you click here.

 What makes us unique?

-LEAP was set up in 2006 by Sam Quinlan as a charity, the key programme that Sam, Mike & Ella worked on was a project with Children in Need.
-This programme was working with children & teenagers who had been abused and ran for just over a year, it highlighted to the team of the need for high quality & professional training in this emerging area of work.
+LEAP was set up in 2006 by Sam Quinlan as a charity and the key programme that Sam, Mike and Ella worked on was a project with Children in Need.
+This programme was working with children and teenagers who had been abused and it ran for just over a year, highlighting to the team of the need for high quality and professional training in this emerging area of work.
 The LEAP model was developed shortly afterwards and is an integrative approach, developed through over 1000 client hours and clinical practise.
-It has been influenced by the work of Barbara Rector, HEAL, Eagala & Epona (all USA based training & approaches) as our Senior Therapeutic Team trained initially in these approaches as there wasn't UK based model available.
+It has been influenced by the work of Barbara Rector, HEAL, Eagala & Epona (all USA based training and approaches) as our Senior Therapeutic Team trained initially in these approaches as there wasn't a UK based model available.

-At our two dedicated centres in Derby & Reading, we have two established therapeutic herds or all shapes and sizes.
-In total we have 14 horses and one donkey who range in age from 3 weeks (Gus born May 17) to 27 years, who are all kept as naturally as possible able to roam freely around our sites.
+At our two dedicated centres in Derby and Reading, we have two established therapeutic herds of all shapes and sizes.
+In total we have 14 horses and one donkey who range in age from 2 months (Gus born May 17) to 27 years, who are all kept as naturally as possible and able to roam freely around our sites.

 The first step towards becoming a LEAP Practitioner is to complete an Introduction to EFP/L Workshop, you can find out more by clicking here .
-This is an experential workshop where you get to experience some of the exercises in the LEAP Model as a client would, theres opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would be most suited to your needs.
+This is one day experential workshop where you get to experience some of the exercises in the LEAP Model as a client would, there is the opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would be most suited to your needs.

 The LEAP approach is NOT one size fits all!

 Depending on the needs and presenting issues of an individual or client group, we will work with you to choose the practitioner or therapeutic team that will suit your needs.